 Free admission with a membership, plus invitations to all openings and many other benefits!

 As a key figure of Neoconcretismo, Lygia Clark searched from the 1960s onward for a new artistic experience.
 Her development led from the painted image to spatial exploration and finally to abandoning the fixed object in the 1970s.
 One of her best-known works is the series ‘Caminhando’ (Walking) from 1963, seen here in the cover image.
 Inspired by the engagement of the Swiss polymath Max Bill with the Möbius strip, Clark devised an instruction in which not the object but the action itself becomes the artwork.
-'Caminhando' thus marked a revolutionary break: the focus shifted entirely to a process.
+'Caminhando' thus marks a revolutionary break: the focus shifted entirely to a process.

 Lygia_Clark_20374